 Cryolink in point 3 The geography around point 3 did not permit to place there a cryoplant.
-The cryogenic cooling for the feedboxes is provided by a cryolink, as is shown in the figures ?? and ??.
+The cryogenic cooling for the feedboxes is provided by a cryolink, as is shown in the figures 7.55 and 7.56.
 In particular above the Q6 proton quadrupole changes have to be made.
 There are other interferences with the cryogenics, as for example at the DFBAs (main feedboxes).
-An example is shown in figure ??.
+An example is shown in figure 7.57.
 Eventually the electron optics has to be adapted to allow the beampipe to pass the cables, which may have to be moved a bit.

-Long straight section 7 An extra air duct is mounted in the long straight section 7 (LSS7) as is indicated in Fig. ?? (labelled Plenum de ventilation) avoiding the air pollution of the area above point 7.
+Long straight section 7 An extra air duct is mounted in the long straight section 7 (LSS7) as is indicated in Fig. 7.58 (labelled Plenum de ventilation) avoiding the air pollution of the area above point 7.
 The duct occupies the space planned for the electron machine.
 The air duct has to be replaced by a slightly different construction mounted further outside (to the right in the figure).
 There are also air ducts at points 1 and 5, but they are not an issue.
 The electron ring is passing behind the experiments in these points

-Proton collimation The areas around Point 3 (-62...+177m) and Point 7 (-149...+205m) [?] are heavily used for the collimation of the proton beam.
+Proton collimation The areas around Point 3 (-62...+177m) and Point 7 (-149...+205m) [611] are heavily used for the collimation of the proton beam.
 The high dose rate in the neighborhood of a collimator makes special precautions for the installation of new components or the exchange of a collimator necessary.
 Moreover, the collimator installation needs the full hight of the tunnel.
 Hence, the electron ring installation has to be suspended from the re-enforced tunnel roof.
 The electron machine components must be removable and installable, easy and fast.
 The re-alignment must be well prepared and fast, possibly in a remote fashion.
-It is uncommon to identify fast mounting and demounting as a major issue.
-However, with sufficient emphasis during the R&D phase of the project, this problem can be solved.